Like to listen? Click here

 Seated next to an insightful CFO at a friend’s birthday bash, they mentioned exploring meditation.

-I hear this often in coaching and have nothing but respect for the desire to embed a recurrent respite within your life.
-Whether savoring a haiku, developing a five minute meditation practice or attending a 10 day silent retreat, learning to rebalance yourself by peeling off from the pressures of our VUCAP (velocity, urgency, complexity, ambiguity, polarity) times for a replenishing dollop of unplugging /meditating/catching your breath is invaluable. .
+Whether savoring a haiku, developing a five minute meditation practice or attending a 10 day silent retreat, learning to rebalance by peel away from the pressures of our VUCAP (velocity, urgency, complexity, ambiguity, polarity) times to catch your breath is invaluable.

-No matter how grubby, fragile, scattered, crappy, unflattering, confusing or flustered -Just Arrive to where you find yourself in this moment.
-Just Arrive to the unaltered present.
-Just a radical acceptance of how things are.
 To all there is to be done, to all you haven’t quite done and to all that won’t get done.
-In so doing fresh vistas open, that's a promise!
+Doing so fresh vistas open, that's a promise!

 How to begin?
 Be imperfect!